-Please follow instructions carefully in order to submit a valid ballot:
+Please follow instructions carefully in order to submit a valid electronic ballot:

-- 1. A "stakeholder" is any person who as of June 16, 2014 is a: - a. parent or legal guardian of one or more pupils at North Star, or - b. an employee of North Star. - Each stakeholder may submit one ballot (i.e.: each parent/legal guardian from 'a' is eligible to submit their own ballot {no more than two ballots per family}, and each employee 'b' is eligible to submit one ballot). - 3.
-The election for 2014 will be conducted via the US Mail.
-You received your ballot via US Mail.
-You must return your ballot via US Mail.
-Please return your ballot in the enclosed stamped addressed envelope via the US Mail to:
+- 1. A "stakeholder" is any person who as of May 2, 2019 is a: - a. parent or legal guardian of one or more pupils at North Star, or - b. an employee of North Star. - Each stakeholder may submit one electronic ballot (i.e.: each parent/legal guardian from 'a' is eligible to submit their own ballot {no more than two ballots per family}, and each employee 'b' is eligible to submit one ballot). - 3.
+The election for 2019 will be conducted via electronic ballot.
+You will receive your ballot via your guardian email address on file at North Star.
+You must complete your ballot via email. - 4.
+Marking the ballot.
+Select the Candidate by checking the box next to the Candidate's name.
+You can only select one Candidate for each seat.
+However, you are not required to vote for each open seat.
+Please check "abstain" if you do not wish to vote for a candidate. - 5.
+Once you hit "submit" the ballot will be final.
+You will receive a confirmation email that your ballot was received. - 6.
+Be sure to vote timely.
+All ballots must be submitted by May 17th, 2019 for inclusion in the final count. - 7.
+The Commissioner of elections shall have the final authority regarding the eligibility of each ballot received.